 - Seizures

 If someone near you shows signs of alcohol poisoning, call 911 right away.
 Stay with them and try to keep them awake, offering small sips of water to help them stay alert and hydrated.
-But if they’re unconscious, don’t give them anything to drink, as they could choke.
-If they’re unconscious, turn them on their side to prevent choking in case they vomit.
+But if they’re unconscious, don’t give them anything to drink, as they could choke; additionally, turn them on their side to prevent choking in case they vomit.
 Stay calm and keep watch until help arrives.
 Remember, under Good Samaritan laws, you won’t get in trouble for calling for help.

 Long-Term Effects to Think About